MK-523/general-magic-shadow-benchmark/README.md

 Insurance-focused shadow-mode benchmark harness for quote, claim, policy update, and renewal conversations.

-## What's in there
+## What's there in here

 - A scenario library for quote / claim / policy update / renewal flows
 - A mock insurance SMS agent with workflow state and structured actions
-- A synthetic user simulator
+- one synthetic user simulator
-- An evaluator that separates deterministic workflow checks from agentic Gemini judgment
+- An evaluator that separates deterministic workflow checks from agentic judgment of the situation
 - A batch runner that logs every conversation to `runs/latest.jsonl`
-- A Streamlit dashboard to inspect metrics and transcripts
+- A Streamlit dashboard to look at metrics and transcripts
 - Optional Google AI Studio / Gemini-backed agent and judge adapters so you can benchmark real model behavior instead of only rules
-- Optional Anthropic Claude-backed agent and judge adapters so you can avoid Gemini free-tier limits
+- Optional Anthropic Claude-backed agent and judge adapters
-- Optional Ollama-backed local open models so you can run without external API usage
+- Optional Ollama-backed local open models so you can run without excessive API usage
 - Provider comparison views and brokerage-ops KPIs such as deflection, manual review rate, and structured completion

 ## Project layout